 The employee and employer rates remain unchanged for 2021, while the maximum insurable earnings increased from $54,200 to $56,300.

 The premium rate in 2021 for employees covered under the Quebec Parental Insurance Plan (QPIP) is reduced this year.
 Quebec employee’s contribution is set at $1.18 per $100 of insurable earnings, while the Quebec employer rate is set at $1.65 per $100 of insurable earnings.

 Overall, you will still be paying 1.4 times what your employees pay – so CFIB is keeping up the fight to bring more fairness to the EI system for your business!

 The LCGE, the amount exempt from taxes when you sell your business, increased from $883,384 in 2020 to $892, 218 in 2021.
 However, as only half of the realized capital gains is taxable, the deduction limit is in fact $446,109.
 The exemption has been tied to inflation since 2015, thanks in large part to our advocacy!

 There is one exception to the LCGE: farms and fishing businesses, where the exemption is $1,000,000 and not tied to inflation.
 We’re still fighting to have that larger exemption applied to all businesses.

-As you start planning for 2020, our business counsellors are always here for you if you have any further questions!
+Our business counsellors are always here for you if you have any further questions!